Best upcoming phones of 2014

 Sony has adopted close to a 6-month release cycle for its flagship devices,

-which we think might actually be a tactic that does well for the iconic company.
+which we think might actually be a tactic that does well for the once-struggling mobile division.
 Still, Sony has demonstrated that while this works from a marketing perspective, it's difficult to make significant changes to your tech with only half a year's worth of R&D.

 The Xperia Z1 wasn't exactly a huge upgrade over the original Z, and the Z2 is pretty much the same phone as the Z1.